-The CCAP Core MUST NOT attempt to create an InService session for a channel for which the CCAP Core already has an InService session of the same type.
-Unless specifically configured otherwise, the RPD MUST reject an attempt to establish an InService session to a channel for which an InService session of same type has already been established.

-Refer to Annex B for more information on session management when R-PHY redundancy (TRF) is supported.
+The CCAP Core MUST NOT attempt to create a session for a channel for which the CCAP Core already has an active session of the same type.
+Unless specifically configured otherwise, the RPD MUST reject an attempt to establish a session to a channel for which a session of same type has already been established.
+The requirements listed above are modified when RPD and the CCAP Core operate in redundant mode.
+For more information on R-PHY redundancy support, see Annex B.